-Move the switch to the right until the reel height icon is activated and the combine control handle will modify the reel height.
+Move the switch to the right until the reel height icon is activated and the combine control handle will modify the reel height (or reel fore/aft position for some combines).

 17.3 - Touch Screen Buttons

 The Automatix Lite control panel is equipped with a touch screen.
 There are currently only two buttons on the screen.